 ROLE OF THE SENIOR INDEPENDENT DIRECTOR AND NON-EXECUTIVE DIRECTORSplus

-The Senior Independent Director has an important role on the Board, providing a sounding board for the Chairman, leading on corporate governance issues and serving as an intermediary for the other Non-executive Directors.
-He is available to Shareholders if they have concerns which contact through the normal channels of the Chairman, Chief Executive Officer or other Executive Directors has failed to resolve, or for which such contact is not appropriate.
+The Senior Independent Director has an important role on the Board, providing a sounding board for the Chair, leading on corporate governance issues and serving as an intermediary for the other Directors.
+He is available to shareholders if they have concerns which contact through the normal channels of the Chair, Chief Executive Officer or other Executive Directors has failed to resolve, or for which such contact is not appropriate.

 All Non-executive Directors are required to allocate sufficient time to the Company to discharge their responsibilities effectively.
-The Non-executive Directors act in a way they consider will promote the long-term success of the Group for the benefit of, and with regard to the interests of its Shareholders.
+The Non-executive Directors act in a way they consider will promote the long-term sustainable success of the Group for the benefit of, and with regard to the interests of, its stakeholders.

 BOARD COMPOSITION, COMMITMENT AND ELECTION OF DIRECTORSplus